Hengyu/ChessBot-iOS-iTunes/updateInfo.md

-- Bug fixes and stability improved
+- Enhanced for iOS 16 and iPhone 14 series